kaminese/kaminese.github.io/README.md

 # Personal-Website
 Kami (My Chi) Duong's Personal Website - WIP

-All images are created by My Chi Duong @ kamistrylab on Instagram Please don't use any of these images
+All images are created by My Chi Duong @ kamistrylab on Instagram.
+Please don't use any of these images